julienawilson/pyramid_user_model/README.md

 # pyramid_user_model
-A pyramid add that uses a user model to display the users data.
+A pyramid app that uses a user model to display the users data.